dotenv-org/dotenv-vault/README.md

 Manage your secrets using dotenv-vault's all-in-one toolkit.
 Say goodbye to scattered secrets across multiple platforms and tools.
 The #1 secrets manager for .env files.

-Sync your `.env` files with a single command and deploy them with modern encryption.
+Sync your `.env` files with a single command and deploy them with an encrypted `.env.vault` file.

 ## 🌱 Install